>>> Check back the week of August 2nd as we add links to recordings and other highlights of the 2021 Pax Christi USA National Conference.

 hosted by the Catholic Nonviolence Initiative

-- Watch the videos of the opening and closing plenaries of this special pre-conference event on nonviolence.
+- Watch the livestream videos on Facebook of the opening and closing plenaries of this special pre-conference event on nonviolence.

 Pax Christi Young Adult Caucus event: “Policing – Abolition or Reform?”